Andrew Henderson

 But forget the preconceptions – most Singaporeans are native bilinguals.
 If you want to do business, English is also the de facto language of banking, hand-shaking, and contract signing.

-You should know that one in five of the expats in Singapore is a millionaire.
+You should know that one in five expats in Singapore is a millionaire.
 It’s an extremely pricey place to live, and you’ll need some good capital to make the move.

-We wouldn’t recommend burning the ships and severing all ties with your home country if you were to come live in Singapore, however.
+However, we wouldn’t recommend burning the ships and severing all ties with your home country if you were to come live in Singapore.

 Sure, it can be great, but it can also feel a tad too sterile and uneventful, as far as countries go.